pgtipping/Synthalyst/nextjs-app/docs/sendgrid-setup.md

 2. Choose either "Verify a Single Sender" or "Domain Authentication"
 3. Follow the instructions provided by SendGrid

+#### Using Multiple Sender Addresses

+The application supports using different sender email addresses for different types of communications.
+To use multiple sender addresses:

+1. **Verify Each Address**: If using Single Sender Verification, verify each email address you want to use (info@synthalyst.com, support@synthalyst.com, etc.)
+2. **Domain Verification**: Alternatively, verify your entire domain (synthalyst.com) to use any email address on that domain

+The application includes a dropdown in the reply form to select which sender address to use for each email.
+Available options include:

+- info@synthalyst.com - For general inquiries
+- support@synthalyst.com - For support-related communications
+- contact@synthalyst.com - For contact form responses
+- noreply@synthalyst.com - For automated notifications

 ### 3. Create an API Key

 1. In your SendGrid dashboard, go to Settings > API Keys